 1.1 Operational Requirements

 1.1.1 The Permanent Way shall be [single line/ double line] and designed to permit the Authority to operate satisfactorily at a maximum design speed of *** km/h.
 All the bridges and formation shall be constructed for *** loading standard.
 Track shall be constructed for an axle load of ***.
 [The Laying of track to be done by NTC, if Project length is 100 Km or more.]
-In case a particular stretch/es is not suitable for NTC working, the Authorty Engineer may permit track laying without NTC.
+In case a particular stretch/es is not suitable for NTC working, the Authority Engineer may permit track laying without NTC.

 1.2 Alignment